 I study a single-agent sequential search problem as in Weitzman.
 Contrary to Weitzman, conditional on stopping, the agent may take any uninspected box without first inspecting its contents.
 This introduces a new trade-off.
 By taking a box without inspection, the agent saves on its inspection costs.
 However, by inspecting it, he may discover that its contents are lower than he anticipated.
 I identify sufficient conditions on the parameters of the environment under which I characterize the optimal policy.
 Both the order in which boxes are inspected and the stopping rule may differ from that in Weitzman’s model.
 Moreover, I provide additional results that partially characterize the optimal policy when these conditions fail.

-(Revised & Resubmitted to the Journal of Economic Theory)
+(Accepted, Journal of Economic Theory)

 - New (09/16): click here for extension to Chade and Smith's binary prizes model.